joshjohanning/joshjohanning.github.io/_posts/2023-09-07-migrate-to-git-lfs.md

 ## Summary

 Since [Git LFS 2.2.0](https://github.blog/2017-06-27-git-lfs-2-2-0-released/), the `git lfs migrate` command makes it easy to migrate large files in a repository to Git LFS.
-Before, you would have had to use `git filter-repo` or [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) to 1) remove the file from the Git history, then 2) add the files to be tracked by LFS by running `git lfs track`, 3) staging the `.gitattributes` file and pushing.
+Before, you would have had to use `git filter-repo` or [BFG Repo-Cleaner](https://rtyley.github.io/bfg-repo-cleaner/) to 1) remove the file from the Git history, then 2) add the files to be tracked by LFS by running `git lfs track`, 3) staging the `.gitattributes`{: .filepath} file and pushing.

 Now, with the simple `git lfs migrate` command, this takes care of most of the dirty work for us! 🎉